marklam/PiTsOff/README.md

 This is a screensaver addon for kodi which can switch the official raspberry pi touchscreen backlight off/on.

 It has been tested on OSMC, but it requires at least version 2016.04-1 (because that release has the backlight control overlay included).
+It has also been tested on OpenELEC 6.95.2.
 It might work on other Kodi installs, provided the underlying operating system has the ``/sys/class/backlight/rpi_backlight/bl_power`` path available.

 To install: